KT12/ML-Practice/README.md

 # Machine-Learning

-# A repository for machine learning related code
+A repository for machine learning related code, including DataCamp, Coursera, and Udemy courses.